The European market potential for dried ginger

 - bakery and confectionery products;

 This fact sheet focuses only on dried ginger (both whole and crushed/ground).
-Fresh ginger is not included in this fact sheet, since it belongs to the fresh fruit and vegetables market.
+Fresh ginger is not included in this fact sheet, since it belongs to the fresh fruit and vegetables market (note that most fresh ginger is partly dehydrated to 70% moisture content before shipping).
 It is included in our studies of Fresh fruit and vegetables.
 The markets for fresh and dried ginger are closely connected, however, and fresh ginger exports are even larger than dried.
 Drying of fresh ginger generally takes place in the countries of origin.

 Within the Combined Nomenclature (CN) classification, dried ginger is covered under the following codes.

-Note that fresh ginger is also traded under the same code of 09.10.1100.
-This means that the statistics presented in this study also incorporate fresh ginger.
+Note: Fresh ginger is also traded under code 0910.1100, which means that the statistics presented in this study also incorporate fresh ginger.

 2. What makes Europe an interesting market for dried ginger?